kubernetes-retired/kubernetes-anywhere/phase1/gce/DEVEL.md

     done
     ```

+7. Upload custom builds of the Kubernetes components that are distributed as
+   Debian packages (kubeadm, kubectl, kubelet, kubernetes-cni), used for
+   bootstrapping the cluster.

+    ```sh
+    cd kubernetes
+    GCS_BUCKET_NAME="<gcs-bucket-name>"
+    bazel run //:ci-artifacts -- gs://${GCS_BUCKET_NAME}
+    ```

-7. Upload a custom builds of the listed components to GCR.
+8. Upload custom builds of the listed components to GCR.

     ```sh
     cd kubernetes